highlightjs/highlight.js/docs/language-requests.rst

 time to time in the highlight.js issue tracker and discussion group.

-    Highlight.js doesn't have a fundamental plan for implementing languages, instead the project works by encouraging develoment of 3rd party language grammars from contributors.
+    Highlight.js doesn't have a fundamental plan for implementing languages, instead the project works by encouraging development of 3rd party language grammars from contributors.
 We're also happy to host 3rd party language grammars at the ``highlightjs`` GitHub organization - no matter how obscure or weird.